 Financial literacy is the ability to understand how money works in the world: how someone manages to earn it, manage it, invest it, and donate it to help others.
 More specifically, it refers to the set of skills and knowledge that allows an individual to make informed and effective decisions with all of their financial resources.

 College is a time of new found freedom for many students.
 But that can spell trouble if that freedom applies to personal finances too.
 Students need to understand basic money management skills such as living within a budget and handling credit and debt.
 A solid financial foundation can lead to a lifetime of financial success.

 Examine your financial goals

 Before you establish a budget, you should examine your financial goals.
 Start by making a list of your short-term goals (e.g., new car, vacation) and your long-term goals (e.g., your child's college education, retirement).
 Next, ask yourself: how important is it for me to achieve this goal?
 How much will I need to save?
 Armed with a clear picture of your goals, you can work toward establishing a budget that can help you reach them.

 Identify your current monthly income & expenses

-To develop a budget that is appropriate for your lifestyle, you'll need to identify your current monthly income and expenses.
+To develop a budget that is appropriate for your lifestyle, you will need to identify your current monthly income and expenses.
 You can jot the information down with a pen and paper, or you can use one of the many software programs available that are designed specifically for this purpose.